 Virginia nurse practitioners are ready, willing, able – and nationally certified – to expand access to health care statewide.

 During the 2024 General Assembly Session, and with the support of Del.
-Kathy Tran, the Virginia Council of Nurse Practitioners is supporting HB 971.
-This legislation reduces the transition to practice requirement for nurse practitioners (NPs) in Virginia to three years and amends the code to allow an existing practice agreement to continue by following specific procedures if a patient care team physician dies, loses their license or experiences another extenuating circumstance.
-Please reach out to your legislators and ask for their support of HB 971.
+Kathy Tran, the Virginia Council of Nurse Practitioners supported HB 971.
+This legislation reduced the transition to practice requirement for nurse practitioners (NPs) in Virginia to three years and amended the code to allow an existing practice agreement to continue by following specific procedures if a patient care team physician dies, loses their license or experiences another extenuating circumstance.

 Here’s why it’s important to support nurse practitioners throughout Virginia: